-Now would be a great time to download our new guide – Your PC, Inside And Out – to familiarise yourself with the basics of your computer.
+Now would be a great time to familiarize yourself with the basics of your computer.
 We’ll be focusing only on the hard drive today, but the guide will give you a great overview on all the random sockets and ports you’ll see on the motherboard once you’ve cracked it open.

 Step 1: Identify If You Can Add Another Internal Drive Or Not

 Not all computers are built equal, unfortunately.
 If you have a laptop, or an all-in-one machine where the system internals are hidden behind the monitor – then your only option is to go with a USB drive and you really shouldn’t think about opening it up.
 If you have a slim desktop then read on, as there is a chance you will have enough room for a second drive.
 If you have a mid to full size tower, then you should be able to easily add a second drive, or two, or three!
 Refer to the chart below if you’re unsure.